 Music is an integral part of our lives.
 Some people can’t live without it while some hardly ever listen to songs.
 Regardless, everyone does enjoy some good music from time to time if not regularly.
 Ubuntu has no shortage of music apps that help you with your needs.
 From local music players to online music streaming and even audio editing, you can do everything on Ubuntu.
 I have hand-picked 5 music player apps for Ubuntu that you are best in their own right.

 As is always the case with a large number of choices though, it becomes hard to figure out which apps to try.
-You cannot possibly go around trying every app out there to find out which you like.
-So here are 5 of the very best music players for Ubuntu that you should try.
+You cannot possibly try every app out there to find out which you like.
+So here are 5 of the best music players for Ubuntu that you should try.

 You can access the music player controls from your desktop by adding widgets on Ubuntu desktop.